chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

 Mass Conservation
 ~~~~~~~~~~~~~~~~~~~~~

 * ``subsection mass conservation``: By default, mass conservation (continuity) equations are solved on the whole domain, i.e. on both fluids (``set conservative fluid = both``).
-However, replacing the mass conservation by a zero-pressure condition on one of the fluid (typically, the air), so that it can get in and out of the domain, can be useful to :ref:`improve wetting`.
 This subsection defines parameters that can be used to solve mass conservation in one fluid instead of both, and to monitor the surface/volume (2D/3D) occupied by the other fluid of interest.

   * ``conservative fluid``: defines fluid(s) for which conservation is solved.